Notes on academic writing in mathematics and computer science

 Conclusions are retrospective.
 You’re reminding the reader what you’ve done.
 So:

-• You not only can, but you must give precise references into the body of the paper for every technical point you raise.
-I want to strangle authors who write “We have proved Widgets equal to Wombats”.
-Where where these defined in your dense maths?
-Where were Widgets and Wombats defined?
+You not only can, but you must give precise references into the body of the paper for every technical point you raise.
+I want to strangle authors who write "We have proved Widgets equal to Wombats".
+Where were these defined in your dense maths?
 Where??
 WHERE??

 My current practice is to write the introduction in the present or future tense, and the conclusions in the past or present tense.